SNAP-4 Service Release Notes

 3809646

-Description: When working with a new DPA provider, when sending DMA followed by an interrupt to DPA, it wakes up before DMA is written to the buffer causing DPA to miss events.
+Description: When working with a new DPA provider, if an interrupt is sent to DPA immediately after a DMA operation, DPA may wake up before the DMA is fully written to the buffer, causing it to miss events.

 Workaround: Add a software-based periodic wake-up mechanism.